nevdelap/go-reader/docs/architecture.md

 1. `basic_form` — the dictionary/base form (e.g. `食べる`), skipped if it equals `surface_form` or `*`
 2. `surface_form` — the exact text as it appears (e.g. `食べました`)
+3. **Godan imperative fallback** — if both lookups fail and the surface form ends in an -e row kana (え, け, げ, せ, て, ね, べ, め, れ), the final kana is replaced with its -u row equivalent to derive the dictionary form (e.g. `払え` → `払う`).
+This corrects a kuromoji misanalysis where godan imperatives are tagged as potential-form verbs (e.g. `払え` gets `basic_form: 払える`), whose potential form is not in the compact dictionary.

-Both results are returned when found, joined with a semicolon and space.
+Both results from steps 1–2 are returned when found, joined with a semicolon and space.
 This handles conjugated verbs and adjectives, and surfaces homograph disambiguation (e.g. `ある` returns both the verb and the existential senses).
 If neither is found in JMdict, the display falls back to the `basic_form` string from kuromoji.